 The survival maze was the part of the whole day I was most worried about coming into it and for good reason!
-The maze is designed to test your bravery by bringing you face to face with a series of the most common fears that people have including fear of the unknown and fear of enclosed spaces.
-I went into it expecting something similar to the scare mazes Alton Towers has for Halloween (at least what I’ve heard about them as I’ve always been too scared to go in!) but it wasn’t anywhere near that bad.
+The maze is designed to test your bravery by bringing you face to face with a series of the most common fears that people have, including the fear of the unknown and the fear of enclosed spaces.
+I went into it expecting something similar to the scare mazes that Alton Towers has for Halloween (at least what I’ve heard about them as I’ve always been too scared to go in!) but it wasn’t anywhere near that bad.
 No spoilers so I won’t give too much detail but the fear of the unknown section really got to me and I was actually shaking a little bit during it.
 I didn’t even realise that was a fear I had!
 I thought I was just scared of heights and bugs!

 After that first section, I found everything else alright and actually kind of fun.
 We could have a giggle about it although certain parts could be a challenge for other people to face.
-At the end of the maze, we all went into a room for a ‘swallow your fear’ task.
+At the end of the survival maze, we all went into a room for a ‘swallow your fear’ task.
 Around the room were a bunch of small cups, like the kind you get supermarket free samples in, which each had in it a different gross thing to eat.
-The good news is if you’re vegetarian or have any kind of allergy you are exempt from this round, however you do still have to drink the consolation prize which is much much worse!
+The good news is if you’re vegetarian or have any kind of allergy you are exempt from this round, however you do still have to drink the consolation prize which is much, much worse!
 What is Bear Grylls famous for drinking again?

-Break Out – Escape Room
+The Bear Grylls Break Out – Escape Room

 There are several escape rooms set up with the same scenarios so groups can play them simultaneously and race to escape.
 Each room fits a maximum of 6 players so as our basecamp group consisted of 8 total, we were split into 2 groups of 4.
-Our adventure guide decided to mix us around a bit which meant me and Gabe did end up in different rooms but I thought it was a good way of getting to know some of the other group a bit better.
+Our adventure guide decided to mix us around a bit which meant that Gabe and I did end up in different rooms but I thought it was a good way of getting to know some of the other group a bit better.

 You have 7 minutes to solve the room and then you are released whether you solve it or not and a slide is revealed for you to exit via.
 The slide is pretty steep and honestly, I freaked out a little going down it so be aware!
 Going in, our guide gave us the hint to make sure one person is listening to the radio at all times but I would also add to this to make sure you’re looking at the bigger picture and linking EVERYTHING together!